 “The costumes make it hard to do it all, but they do make you feel bad ass,” Nielsen said laughing.

-While all of the Amazons had months to prep, Robin Wright joined everyone two months late due to work on another project.
+While all of the Amazons had months to prep for Wonder Woman, Robin Wright joined everyone two months late due to work on another project.
 She said she arrived “after they all became Incredible Hulks,” and had to rush and play catch up in order to portray General Antiope.
 Even though she said she was hospitalized a few times due to pushing herself too hard, she said the worst part of preparing was all the food she had to eat in order to bulk up.

 Well, at least someone had a good time on set.